BigMo/KCMods/README.md

 ### Deploying mods

 If you want to test your mods in-game, copy your mod folder (e.g. `Scripts\MyAwesomeMod`) to the game's mod folder (`Kingdoms and Castles\KingdomsAndCastles_Data\mods`).
 If you use any of my shared classes, copy them over with your mods' files (`Kingdoms and Castles\KingdomsAndCastles_Data\mods\MyAwesomeMod`).

-_Note: I'm working on automating this process.
-If you got any pointers on how to do this, please share them!_
+To automate this process use ArchieV1's compiler script.
+Find it [here](https://github.com/ArchieV1/KC_compiler).
+Have all of the shared classes files you want to use be in the same folder as your code and set the variables inside of the "compiler"

 ## Unity Project

-The "Unity Project" folder can be opened with Unity 2018.
+The "Unity Project" folder can be opened with Unity 2018.2.5f1.
 It contains the default data from the [Kingdoms and Castles Toolkit](https://github.com/mpeddicord/Kingdoms-and-Castles-Toolkit) plus all of my prefabs, sprites and models.